 6. We currently offer the Barnes by Surefire .25 heavy slugs you have read about here and also the Barnes Raptor .45 slugs.
 In addition there are a number of .308, .32, .452, .457 and .50 caliber slugs that are available.
 All of these slugs have at least a couple custom sizes that we will size them to.

 7. All of our slugs are custom sized to the customers request.
 We can sell you slugs "as cast" if you desire but our prices and normal practice reflect sizing the slugs to fit your barrel.
 I can make some recommendations based on experience and customer feedback, but knowing your exact barrel dimensions is a big help in deciding what's best for your gun.

 8. All slugs are cast to order and are not cast until the order is paid for.
-This is custom work done to make slaugs for a particular customer and gun.
+This is custom work done to make slugs for a particular customer and gun.

 9. I cannot know your gun as well as you.
-If you order the wrong slug or it does not fit your needs, sorry.
+If you order the wrong slug or it does not fit your needs, I'm sorry, there's nothing I can do.
 We don't offer a performance based guarantee as I can't possibly know if you can shoot or if your gun is any good.
 We make the slugs to high standards and as ordered.
 Feel free to ask on this or any other forum and evaluate the answers you get regarding quality of the slugs before you order.

 10. The .25 slugs are for enhanced power modified Condors.
 To shoot these slugs effectively you need a gun with a little extra power at least.
 You also should not expect good results with short barrel guns.
 Even if you can launch a Kodiak at 1000 fps from your 12" barrel, don't get the heavy slugs.
 The heavies need room to accelerate and that means a 20" barrel minimum is recommended.